jterrier84/Cardano-node-docker/README.md

 ## Why using docker image to run a Cardano node?

-The elegant thing of a Cardano node deployed as a Docker images is, that it can be installed and started seamlessly straight out-of-the box.
+The elegant thing of a Cardano node deployed as a Docker image is, that it can be installed and started seamlessly straight out-of-the box.
-The day you should decide to remove it, you just have to remove one file - the image.
+The day you should decide to delete it, you just have to remove one file - the image.
 Another advantage is that it can run on any operating system that has Docker installed.
 Using this Docker image reduces the complexity and effort of setting up a Cardano node from scratch.
 It is therefore recommended for less experienced users.